cit-bioinfo/consensusMIBC/README.md

 Two example data sets are provided to run the classifier.

 ## Citation
-For now, you can refer to the following bioRxiv preprint: bioRxiv 488460; doi: https://doi.org/10.1101/488460
+For now, you can cite the following bioRxiv preprint: bioRxiv 488460; doi: https://doi.org/10.1101/488460

 ## Install